ambiere/datestamp/CONTRIBUTING.md

 ## License

-By contributing to the xcixtimestamp microservice API, you agree that your contributions will be licensed under the [MIT](LICENSE) license.
+By contributing to the datestamp microservice API, you agree that your contributions will be licensed under the [MIT](LICENSE) license.